Jay-Sung-Lim/Treasure-Meal-Planner/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+# License
+This project is licensed under the MIT License.
+See the `License.txt` file for details.